 Instead, you need a little bit of knowledge or a great reference guide.
 So we put together our Hawaiian Reef Fish Guide.
 We have swum and Dived on many of Hawaii’s best reef systems and identified many of Hawaii’s reef fish.
-Our guide uses our own photo’s along with a little help, to help you with the identification of many of Hawaii’s most common and not so common fish.
+Our guide uses some of our own photos, along with a little help, to help you with the identification of many of Hawaii’s most common and not-so-common fish.

-This guide will be equally useful to divers but it is more aimed at Snorkelers, while a lot of our photos are taken on dive sites all the fish and critters in our Hawaii Reef Fish Guide, can be seen from any snorkel site at on time or another.
+This guide will be equally useful to divers but it is more aimed at Snorkelers, while a lot of our photos are taken on dive sites, all the fish and critters in our Hawaii Reef Fish Guide can be seen from any snorkel site at one time or another.
 We Start off with the common and move on to the rarer species and finish with some of the really cool BIG stuff along with a few chaps you might not want to meet.

 Turtles – Honu

-Turtles are thankfully VERY common in Hawaii Now.
+Turtles are thankfully VERY common in Hawaii now.
 Huge efforts were put into protecting them after we nearly decimated them.
 And these efforts really paid off and Now Hawaiian Green Sea Turtles, or Honu, Are everywhere.
-While obviously not a fish we needed to mention these incredible gentle Creature on our list.
+While obviously not a fish we needed to mention these incredible gentle Creatures in our list.

 - Hawksbill Turtle

 - Leather Back Turtle

 - Olive Ridley Sea Turtle

 Unfortunately, these Turtles have not made as dramatic a comeback as the Honu, so you are unlikely to encounter them.